Jumbo125/NiBu-Photobox-Software/README.md

 - **Adjustable green tone settings** – greenscreen/greenwall parameters can be tuned for different backgrounds and lighting conditions.
 - **Remote access** – access over network, tablet, or other devices is possible depending on the API/server configuration.
 - **Multilingual** – the interface and core areas are designed to support multiple languages.

+### Quick Installation

+1. Download
+2. Extract
+3. Open the launcher with administrator rights
+4. Click **Advanced → Full Installation**
+5. Optional: **Advanced → Manual Installation → Create desktop shortcut**
+   → A shortcut will also be created automatically in the folder.
+You can copy it wherever needed.
+6. Optional, for fullscreen app autostart: **Advanced → Manual Installation → Open startup folder**
+   → Manually copy the shortcut from the folder into the startup folder.
+7. Done!

+The launcher is used to check whether all functions are running.
+You can restart, stop, and start the functions from there.

+The full installation automatically installs Windows services so that all functions run on startup.
+Only opening the app must be done manually, as described in step 6.

 ## Support